 You Can Have a Baby if You Are HIV-Positive

 Fact.
 Infected mothers can indeed pass HIV to their babies during pregnancy or delivery.
 However, you can lower the risk by working with your doctor and getting the appropriate care and medication.
 Pregnant women with HIV can take medications to treat their infection and to help protect their babies against the virus.

 Myth.
 Due to weakened immune systems, people with HIV can be vulnerable to infections like pneumocystis pneumonia, tuberculosis, candidiasis, cytomegalovirus, and toxoplasmosis.
 The best way to reduce the risk is to take your HIV medications.
 Some infections can be prevented with drugs.
 You can lessen exposure to some germs by avoiding undercooked meat, litter boxes, and water that may be contaminated.

 You Can't Get Lifesaving Drugs Without Insurance

 Myth.
 There are government programs, nonprofit groups, and some pharmaceutical companies that may help cover of the cost of HIV/AIDS drugs.
-But be aware: These drug "cocktails" can cost up to $15,000 a year.
+But be aware: These drug "cocktails" can cost $20,000 a year or more.
 Talk to your local HIV/AIDS service organization to learn about financial help.